 People in these areas can easily find out for themselves if they are getting it wrong.
 If you’re in London (or indeed anywhere in the former 0171 and 0181 areas), pick up your phone and try dialling a seven-digit local number.
 If you’re in one of the other 02x code areas, try dialling a six-digit number.
 You see, it doesn’t work.
 To get through, you must dial an eight-digit number.
 This is the local number of whomever you are trying to call.

 What’s more, there are also real examples of numbers that have been twisted into these wrong forms so that the local number appears to begin with 0 or 1.
-This is impossible (for landline numbers anyway), since 0 as the first digit dialled is reserved for dialling codes, and 1 is reserved for operator services and the like.
+This is impossible (for ordinary landline numbers anyway), since 0 as the first digit dialled is reserved for national dialling, and 1 is reserved for operator services and the like.
 Because these can only be numbers registered after the transition, there’s no way in which the mistake can have come about by taking a phone number from the 20th century and ‘updating’ the area code.
 This further raises the question of what these people are thinking.

 Moreover, most people, especially those living in these areas, would see these phone numbers advertised on a fairly regular basis, in both correct and incorrect forms.
 Nonetheless, it seems that not enough of these people have the intuition to try dialling eight-digit local numbers after seeing the correct forms, and hence settle their minds once and for all.

 These people also miss the point of the new area codes.
 They were created to increase the capacity of their respective code areas, so that demands for more phone lines can be met.
 Simply renaming 0171 to 0207 or 01203 to 02476 cannot possibly do this.
-Increasing the length of local numbers, on the other hand, enables more local numbers to be created within the area code.
+Increasing the length of local numbers, on the other hand, enables more numbers to be created within the area code.
 Before the Big Number Change, the London codes 0171 and 0181 had between them a total capacity of 15,980,000 phone numbers.
 (That is, for each code, the 10 million possible 7-digit numbers minus those beginning with 0, 1 or 999.)
 By replacing the two codes with one code and having 8-digit local numbers, the capacity has increased five-fold to 79,900,000.
-Those areas that have changed from five-digit codes to three-digit codes have even greater factors of capacity increase (though again, some of these have also swallowed more than one former area code).
+Those areas that have changed from 01xxx codes to 02x codes have even greater factors of capacity increase (though again, some of these have also swallowed more than one former area code).

 Mark Haddon’s book The Curious Incident of the Dog in the Night-Time contains some London phone numbers in the incorrect forms.
 The central character is clearly somebody who doesn’t know better.
 I call this a missed opportunity.
 If I’d written it, I’d have created a character who’s sick to death of this cluelessness.
 This would actually suit the character better, and with the success that the book’s been, it could have been a welcome boost to the UK’s clueful population.